 According to the recent 2019 Singapore National Day Rally, Singaporeans are some of the lucky few to have the world’s highest life expectancy.
 In addition, Prime Minister Lee Hsien Loong claimed that Singaporeans are known to stay healthy for longer, and most seniors do not want to stop working.

 With longevity, comes more responsibilities and sadly, more bills to pay.
 This is why it is crucial for both seniors and mature workers to continually re-skill and educate themselves, in order to stay relevant in the working world.
 A recommendation that’s supported by both the Prime Minister and the newly formed Tripartite Workgroup on Older Workers.

 For now, the age of retirement in Singapore will be gradually raised from 62 to 65.
 Whilst re-employment ages will be increased from 67 to 70.
 The increase is expected to be implemented by 2030.

-As a manpower outsourcing company in Singapore, hiring workers of all ages, BGC Group was given the opportunity to give a talk at First Media Academy last August.
+As a manpower outsourcing agency in Singapore, hiring workers of all ages, BGC Group was given the opportunity to give a talk at First Media Academy last August.
 Below are some of the tips our staffing teammates gave to help mature job seekers enhance their employability in today’s rapidly digitizing economy.

 1. CV Tips for Mature Job Applicants